fed/blog/content/uses.md

   blocklist.
 If I want to access social media or read the news, I can do so on my iPad.
 Messaging applications such as Signal and WhatsApp are not blocked on any devices as I still want to be able to reach out to people throughout the day.

 - [Magnet](https://magnet.crowdcafe.com) for window management, I like being able to use keyboard shortcuts to move windows around.
-I got a licence ages ago but otherwise I'd probably use [Rectangle](https://rectangleapp.com/) (which is free and open source) instead.
+I got a licence ages ago but otherwise I'd probably use [Rectangle](https://rectangleapp.com/) instead, as it's free and open source.

 - [Raycast](https://raycast.com/) is MacOS' Swiss army knife and a great replacement for Spotlight.
 I use it for heaps of different things including searching for files, listing different timezones, managing clipboard history, text expansion/snippets, unit conversion, emoji